 - Heat a small non-stick skillet to a medium heat.
 Add coconut oil.
 Once it's hot, add chicken.
 Cook until seared on both sides and cooked through, about 3-4 minutes per side.
 Set aside and cool.
 Once the chicken has cooled, cut into bite-size pieces.

 - Add chicken, cabbage, carrots, ramen and broccoli to a large bowl.
-Toss to
+Toss to combine.

-	combine.

-	- Add soy sauce, sesame oil, honey, peanut butter and rice vinegar to a small
+- Add soy sauce, sesame oil, honey, peanut butter, rice vinegar and water to a small bowl.

-	bowl.
 Whisk to combine.
 Toss sauce with chicken, veggies and noodles.

 - Add green onion.
 Toss.
 Season with salt and pepper.
 Top with chopped peanuts